 Auburn Police Department - Police Officer

-The City of Auburn was incorporated in 1891 and has grown into a diverse community that provides services to Auburn citizens living in both King County and Pierce County.
-In addition, parts of the Muckleshoot Indian Reservation also are within the boundaries of the City of Auburn.
+The City of Auburn was incorporated in 1891 and has grown into a diverse community including citizens living in both King County and Pierce County.
+In addition, parts of the Muckleshoot Indian Reservation are also within the boundaries of the City of Auburn.
 With a population of approximately 87,000 people covering almost 30 square miles, the City of Auburn is the 14th largest city in the state of Washington.
 The City of Auburn is home to residential, commercial and warehousing areas.

-Join a police force where you can make a difference in the community you serve, that’s small enough where you can be a part of cases from start to finish, and busy enough to challenge you, keep you constantly learning, and provide professional fulfillment!
-Join the Auburn Police Department (APD).
+Join the Auburn Police Department where you can make a difference in the community you serve, that’s small enough where you can be a part of cases from start to finish, and busy enough to challenge you, keep you constantly learning, and provide professional fulfillment!

 We are committed to helping our Officers grow through continuous training opportunities, including at our outdoor firearms range, a mentoring program, shadowing Detectives or other specialties, and promotional track.
-A new Officer’s salary starts at $67k/year, and you can make up to $88k after five years.
-We also offer pay incentives if you have a Bachelor’s or Master’s degree or if you want to continue your education while on the force.
+A new Officer’s base salary starts at $87,530 per year, and will increase to $106,415 after five years (with longevity).
+We also offer pay incentives if you have an Associates Degree (4%), Bachelor’s or Master’s degree (6%) or if you want to continue your education while on the force we offer tuition reimbursement.

-Candidates testing on or after April 1, 2019, who pass the written test with Public Safety Testing (PST) with a score of 70% or higher, will be invited to interview.
+Candidates who pass the written test with Public Safety Testing (PST) with a score of 70% or higher, will be invited to interview.

 The eligibility list is a continuous listing and maintained as scores are received from PST with oral board interviews conducted on an as-needed basis.
 Vacancies are filled by Civil Service "rule of three" with the top three candidates forwarded to the appointing authority for background investigation & selection as vacancies occur.